GH2user/hass-crypto-icons/README.md

 ## Usage
-- In your entity editor, specify an icon as `crypto:icon-TAG`
+- In your entity editor, specify an icon as `crypto:coin-TAG`
 - If you set `state_color: true` in your card, you'll see the icons get colorised based upon the current RGB setting.
 - They will show up in the new icon-picker from HA 2021-11.0 and onwards